 TYPE OF CONTRACT PERIOD OF CONTINUOUS SERVICE SEVERANCE PAY

-Replacement Staff No Entitlement to Severance Nil
+Replacement Staff Pre-retirement Studentship Apprenticeship or Traineeship Recent professional practice Teaching Fellowships No Entitlement to Severance Nil

-Pre-retirement

-Studentship

-Apprenticeship or Traineeship

-Recent professional practice

-Teaching Fellowships

 Specific task or Project Research Less than 1 year Nil

-1 year but less than 4 years 4 weeks pay
+1 year but less than 4 years 4 weeks' pay

-4 years but less than 5 years 5 weeks pay
+4 years but less than 5 years 5 weeks' pay

-5 years but less than 6 years 6 weeks pay
+5 years but less than 6 years 6 weeks' pay

-6 years but less than 8 years 7 weeks pay
+6 years but less than 8 years 7 weeks' pay

-8 years but less than 9 years 8 weeks pay
+8 years but less than 9 years 8 weeks' pay

-9 years but less than 10 years 9 weeks pay
+9 years but less than 10 years 9 weeks' pay

-10 years and over 12 weeks pay
+10 years and over 12 weeks' pay

-(b) Severance pay is paid only when the staff member seeks to continue the employment, and when there is no further offer of employment for a reasonably related appointment.

-- (c) The University may defer the payment of severance pay for a maximum of four weeks after the expiry of a fixed-term appointment, where the University may offer further employment within six weeks of the expiry of the staff member's fixed-term appointment, and where the staff member is advised of this in writing. - (d) Breaks between appointments of up to two times per year and of up to six weeks in total will not constitute breaks in service.
-Periods of approved unpaid leave will not count for service but will not constitute breaks in service for the purposes of this clause. - (e) If the staff member obtains an acceptable alternative position within the University within six weeks of the expiry of the fixed-term appointment, the severance payment prescription may be varied.
+- (b) Severance pay is paid only when the staff member seeks to continue the employment, and when there is no further offer of employment for a reasonably related appointment. - (c) The University may defer the payment of severance pay for a maximum of six weeks after the expiry of a fixed-term appointment, where the University may offer further employment within six weeks of the expiry of the staff member's fixed-term appointment, and where the staff member is advised of this in writing. - (d) Breaks between appointments of up to two times per year and of up to six weeks in total will not constitute breaks in service.
+Periods of approved unpaid leave will not count for service but will not constitute breaks in service for the purposes of this clause. - (e) Severance pay will not be paid if the staff member obtains an acceptable alternative position within the University within six weeks of the expiry of the fixed-term appointment.